bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Yeah, and of course, you know, there has to be some additional discussion to make sure that that was really the last thing we needed, that the checkpoints are not also protecting against something else that we forgot about.

+## Full-RBF

 Aaron van Wirdum: 00:15:44

 Okay, well, that's the peer-to-peer part of Bitcoin 24.
-Then the next point is Mempool uses full RBF now or can use full RBF?
+Then the next point is Mempool uses full-RBF now or can use full RBF?

 Sjors Provoost: 00:15:57

-Can use full RBF.
+Can use full-RBF.
-So it used to be that if You wanted, I think we've done an episode about replace by fee, RBF.
+So it used to be that if you wanted, I think we've done an episode about replace by fee, RBF.
 So I think the listeners should listen to that.

 Aaron van Wirdum: 00:16:06